wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/set-up-health-checks.md

 Follow these steps to ensure that the container works as expected:

-1. In the left navigation menu, click **Runtime**.
+1. In the left navigation menu, click **Runtime** under **DevOps**.
-2. In the **Runtime** pane, check the details to confirm that the container works as expected.
+2. On the **Runtime** page, check the details to confirm that the container works as expected.
 If the container does not start, check the **events and conditions** to see if any of the probes are causing the container to fail.